linux-integrity/ima-doc/policy-syntax.rst

 func=BPRM_CHECK
 '''''''''''''''''''''''''

 Binary program check triggers when a file is about to be executed as a program.
 It uses the existing (parent) process credentials.

-It triggers when the file is locked before execution.
-It ensures that the file cannot be modified by an open for write, which could occur if the func=FILE_CHECK mask=MAY_EXEC rule was used.

 See also :ref:`func-creds-check`, which triggers using the child process credentials.

+   The ``BPRM_CHECK`` rule triggers as close as possible to file execution, when the file can no longer be modified.
+   With a :ref:`func-file-check` :ref:`mask` =MAY_EXEC rule, it is
+   possible for the file to be modified by an open for write after the rule triggers but before the actual execution.

-Example: If user 48 is the apache user id, this policy rule triggers when a file is executed by the the apache httpd daemon.
+Example: If user 48 is the apache user id, this policy rule triggers when a file is executed by the apache httpd daemon.

 ::